 I've seen many dysfunctional projects and teams since 1999.
 My resume filter criteria is written partly to avoid them.
-In Jan, 2015, I joined a project at "Skittles", a top ten e-commerce company where "Flash", a hotshot executive long on talk but short brains, convinced the CEO to replace their IBM system with an internal, open-source system.
+In Jan, 2015, I joined a project at "Skittles", a top ten e-commerce company where "Flash", a hotshot executive long on talk but short on skill, convinced the CEO to replace their IBM system with an internal, open-source system.

 They hired me after their first year because their project was derailing.
 But nobody ever tells contractors this stuff.
 The director was replaced my first month, which raised my suspicions and I discovered several issues.